AniAdamPashut/AniAdamPashut.github.io/markdown/Dispatch.md

 ![a diagram that shows the memory layout of an object in cpp compiled with gcc](../assets/Dispatch/cpp_object_representation_in_memory.png)

 Interfaces, traits, however you want to name them, propose a different solution to this.
 Interfaces, introduce the usage of fat pointer.
-Fat pointers are a structure that has 2 pointers inside them, increasing the width from one pointer size to two pointer size, thus the name, Fat Pointers.
+Fat pointers are a structure that has 2 pointers inside it, increasing the width from one pointer size to two pointer size, thus the name, Fat Pointers.
 The way they work closely relate to the virtual inheritance way of work, but it has one key difference.
 While an object with virtual inheritance points to a vtable that points to the functions.
-A fat pointer will have one pointer pointing on the object, and the other - on the vtable.
-This reduces the amount of pointer indirection, easing the speed loss, but gives away some stack space to achieve.
+A fat pointer will have one pointer pointing on the object, and the other - to the vtable.
+This reduces the amount of pointer indirection, easing the speed loss, but sacrifices space on the stack.

 ![fat pointer implementation diagram, shows how having the vtable on the stack reduces indirections](../assets/Dispatch/fat_pointer_implementation_diagram.png)

 In conclusion, how we dispatch is important.
 From how it affect our design to the runtime implication, it matters.
 When choosing one over the other, especially in low-level languages, we need to consider.
-Whether we are willing to sacrifice binary size for faster runtime, or are we willing to give up some stack space for less indirection is important when designing and writing code.
+Whether we are willing to sacrifice binary size for faster runtime, or are we willing to give up some stack space for less indirection is important when designing code.

 All the images are available under the `markdown/assets` folder in the github repo of this blog and can be used freely.
 For the more hardcore guys I included IDA screenshots that might shed more light on the complicated implementations.
 Some diagram show simplified versions of the memory layout (They would be way too large) but are fairly accurate.
 Example files are available in the examples directory.